 Today, Native Americans only put up a tepee for fun or to connect with their heritage.

-What was Chipewyan clothing like?
+What was Dene clothing like?
 Did they wear feather headdresses and face paint?

 In colder weather they would also wear a belted caribou-skin tunic with pointed flaps.